cheedli/ChatNodejs-3IA/README.md

 # Node.js Socket.IO Chat Application made by Chedhly Ghorbel

-This is a simple chat application built using Node.js and Socket.IO.
+This is a simple chat application built using Node.js and Socket.IO based on this example : https://socket.io/get-started/chat/

 ## Features